Swan Song (1)

 “Uh oh,” says April suspiciously.
 “Is there something wrong?”

 Mariana guesses her voice betrays her when she tries to sound pleasant.
-But April knows her well enough to comprehend her ornery best friend, for they’ve been buddies for ten years now.
+She figures April knows her well enough to comprehend me, her ornery best friend.
 “Huh?
 What are you talking about?!”
 Mariana recoils and hides with a laugh.

-She can feel April rolling her eyes when she barks, “Oh no, don’t you say huh? on me.
+She knows April rolls her eyes through the phone as her friend of ten years barks, “Oh no, don’t you say huh? on me.
 Tell me everything!
 Is there something wrong?”

 Mariana slows down and takes a deep breath before pouring her frustrations to her only bestest friend.
 There’s no point in hiding anymore; she’s at the bottom and in need of someone to hoist her up.
 Mariana confides in April about her doubts and fears while still controlling her tears.
 She lets out a self-deprecating joke, “I guess I’m just not good at anything at all.
 A mediocre at best.”

-April clicks her tongue, and though Mariana can’t see it, her best friend shakes her head.
-“What the hell are you talking about,” and mimicking Mariana’s voice in an exaggerated British accent, “I’m just not good at anything at all!
+April clicks her tongue, and though Mariana can’t see it, she knows her best friend shakes her head empathetically.
+“What the hell are you talking about,” and mimicking her voice in an exaggerated British accent, “I’m just not good at anything at all!
 A mediocre at best!”

 Mariana laughs at how ridiculous she sounds.

-But April is serious, for she was intentionally mocking her.
-“Why are you saying that?
+April continues, “Why are you saying that?
 You are so talented!
-You sing and dance, you act, you even draw, and I’m pretty sure your skills have improved.
+You sing and dance, you act…, you even draw, and I’m pretty sure your skills have improved.
 Not to mention that you write, too.
 Bish, what can’t you do?!”

 “Besides the fact that I can’t get a job,” she butts in.

-“Ugh, come on, think of it this way,” April sighs.
+“Ugh, come on,” April sighs.
 “You’re the most optimistic person I’ve ever known.
 You always come up with the weirdest yet funniest, brilliant ideas!
 You’re always the one cheering us up, making us laugh.
 What happened to you?
-Is it because of…?”
+Is it because of multiple rejections or Nate…?”
 She trails, for it is still a sensitive topic to Mariana.

 “It’s okay to feel melancholy about it, Mari.
-But, it has been years,” April tries to console her friend, wishing she could hug her.
+But, it has been years,” her best friend tries to console her, and now she wishes she could hug April.
 “Think of it this way, Mari.
 He could be watching over you right now.
 And this hurdle you’re facing at the moment, it’s just an obstacle to your success!”

 Mariana smiles, for she knows April is trying her hardest to make her feel better even if she’s a thousand miles away.
 She lets her tears flow but wipes them as fast as they fall.